joulsen/csv2md/readme.md

 ## Example

-The csv-file *test.csv* has following content.
+If a csv-file *test.csv* has following content.

 ```
 test.csv